tzlion/frogtool/README.md

   Example: `python frogtool.py H: FC`
   (the "python" command depends on your setup, you may need to use "py" or "python3")

-Command line arguments:
+### Command line arguments

 * `drive`:  the location of your SF2000 SD card (e.g. a drive letter on Windows or a mount point on Linux/Mac)
 * `system`: the system to rebuild, one of `ARCADE`, `FC`, `GB`, `GBA`, `GBC`, `MD`, `SFC` or `ALL`
-* `-sc`:    skip confirmations (otherwise, it will ask you to confirm before doing anything, and press enter once finished) If you omit either drive or system, it will ask you to enter them when run.
+* `-sc`:    skip confirmations (otherwise, it will ask you to confirm before processing, and press enter once finished) If you omit either drive or system, it will ask you to enter them when run.